jochenseeber/mixml/demo/tool.md

-# Tool usage
+# Usage examples

 ## Setup

 First we need to create a new Tool object and load an XML file.
-We create a Mixml tool object and use a [helper](qed://helpers/inout.rb) to load the following XML for each example.
+We create a Mixml tool object and use a [helper](applique/test.rb) to load the following XML for each example.

     require 'mixml'